 Why did Ecovet make me and my horse sneeze?

 The fatty acids in Ecovet, when delivered in spray form, do react with a small number of horses and people.
 Most describe it as a "sticking" sensation that does go away.

-Is Ecovet available in Canada?
-What about the UK?
+Is Ecovet available outside the United States?